Covid-Self-report-Tool/cov-self-report-frontend/README.md

 - [JHU GitHub data](https://github.com/CSSEGISandData/COVID-19) (CSVs)
 - [JHU Postman API docs](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest) (currently scraping the `/summary` route and adding to DynamoDB daily, the joining on the fly to countries geojson client-side)
-- [MD data source of About content](https://drive.google.com/file/d/1wk_GNkU-hJZBeh6ic5ZkOoJgVAsrMsSO/view?usp=sharing) (Guneeta is editing, Jason converts to HTML and commits it)
+- [MD data source of About content](https://drive.google.com/file/d/1wk_GNkU-hJZBeh6ic5ZkOoJgVAsrMsSO/view?usp=sharing) ~~(Guneeta is editing, Jason converts to HTML and commits it)~~
+- [HTML content repo](https://github.com/abettermap/c19-self-report-content): will be pointing our requests to this instead of S3.
+Guneeta is going to edit or delegate to new helper.
 - [JHU Counties](https://services9.arcgis.com/6Hv9AANartyT7fJW/ArcGIS/rest/services/USCounties_cases_V1/FeatureServer) with geojson + totals, or non-geojson time series.
 May be useful for scraping.
 - [ArcGIS County COVID-19 data](https://services9.arcgis.com/6Hv9AANartyT7fJW/ArcGIS/rest/services/USCounties_cases_V1/FeatureServer) with both spatial and time-series data.
 In case we need an easy way to scrape time-series.